yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 {{< note title="Manual schema changes" >}}

-- `CREATE INDEX CONCURRENTLY` is not currently supported in YugabyteDB.
-You should remove the `CONCURRENTLY` clause before trying to import the schema.

-- Include the primary key definition in the `CREATE TABLE` statement.
+Include the primary key definition in the `CREATE TABLE` statement.
 Primary Key cannot be added to a partitioned table using the `ALTER TABLE` statement.

 {{< /note >}}

+Refer to the [Manual review guideline](../../known-issues/) for a detailed list of limitations and suggested workarounds associated with the source databases when migrating to YugabyteDB Voyager.

 ### Import schema